vuejs/docs/src/guide/composition-api-introduction.md

 ## Basics of Composition API

 Now that we know the **why** we can get to the **how**.
-To start working with the Compsition API we first need a place where we can actually use it.
+To start working with the Composition API we first need a place where we can actually use it.
 In a Vue component, we call this place the `setup`.

 ### `setup` Component Option